 - Anyone who plans on working in Switzerland for more than three months, must obtain a work permit.
 It is significantly easier for EU citizens to get a work permit than non-EU nationals, as there is a quota system in place for third-country citizens.

 Key Sectors in Geneva

 Geneva has a strong, service-oriented economy.
 The overwhelming majority of people are employed in the tertiary sector.
-Geneva is among the top financial centers in the world, with many local employees working in Geneva’s private banking industry, in commodity trade and international trade financing.
+The city is among the top financial centers in the world, with many local employees working in Geneva’s private banking industry, in commodity trade and international trade financing.

 Another major part of the tertiary sector is, of course, the tourism and hotel industry.
 It generates a significant share of the region’s wealth, providing plenty of employment opportunities.

-Geneva’s manufacturing industry constitutes merely a small part of the metropolitan economy.
-Nevertheless, Geneva’s secondary sector can boast some brand names: Rolex, Omega, and other traditional makers of quality watches are still working in Geneva these days.
+Geneva’s manufacturing industry constitutes a small part of the metropolitan economy.
+Nevertheless, the city’s secondary sector boasts some brand names: Rolex, Omega, and other traditional watch makers still work in Geneva these days.